 7. They're in tune with their inner selves.

 This is possibly the greatest reason of all.
 As she spends so much time meditating on life, love and everything in between, she understands that in order for a relationship to thrive, you first have to know how to love yourself.
 The art of yoga is all about embracing the positive, letting go of the negative and being one with your inner self.
 You won't find any glaring insecurities here because she knows her self-worth.

-And, your yogi is actually proven to be a happier person.
+And, your yogi is actually a happier person.
 A study from Boston University School of Medicine and McLean Hospital reports doing one hour of asanas helps raise levels of GABA, a chemical in the brain, by 27 percent — low levels of GABA are associated with depression.
 Namasté.